bnkamalesh/webgo/README.md

 ## Graceful shutdown

 Graceful shutdown lets you shutdown the server without affecting any live connections/clients connected to the server.
-It will complete executing all the active/live requests before shutting down.
+Any new connection request after initiating a shutdown would be ignored.

 Sample code to show how to use shutdown